By using our website, you agree to our use of cookies (Visit our privacy policy).

 6 Tips for Directing Voiceover Talent — Team Brainstorming Around Desk

-Make sure to schedule enough time to record several takes of each section of the script and experiment with any inspiration that comes to you or the voice actor during your recording session.
+Make sure to schedule enough time to record several takes of each section of the script.

-Don’t forget to ask agents, engineers, and anyone else who’s on the call to see if they can offer any other suggestions.
+If you have any agents, engineers, or other people on the call, see if they can offer any other suggestions.

-These professionals are regularly involved in voice over work and may be able to provide a unique perspective on the script or delivery.
+These professionals are regularly involved in voice over work and may provide a unique perspective on the script or delivery.

 Post a Comment